max0x7ba/atomic_queue/README.md

 - **Recommendation**: Always benchmark your specific thread placement (same core vs. different cores vs. different CCX) for latency-critical or throughput-critical applications.

 ### Notable exceptions
 `moodycamel::ConcurrentQueue` is the notable exception here, with its 1-producer-1-consumer throughput being the worst, yet scaling up in almost perfect linear fashion when the benchmark adds another pair of producer-consumer threads.
-Such impressive scaling, unmatched by anything else, feels too good to be true.

-Thinking more reminds of [Amdahl's law][21]: perfectly linear scaling is possible only when adding another producer-consumer-thread-pair does not increase contention on the queue object.
-This realization makes `moodycamel::ConcurrentQueue` architecture immediately obvious, without having to examine its source code -- `moodycamel::ConcurrentQueue` tries to emulate a multiple-producer-multiple-consumer queue with a bunch of single-producer-single-consumer queues, where different threads `push` into different internal SPSC queues, different threads `pop` from different internal SPSC queues.
-That makes it unable to `pop` elements in the same _global time order_ matching that of _global time order_ of `push` calls, unlike true MPMC queues.
+It tries to emulate a MPMC queue with a bunch of SPSC queues under the hood.

-While `moodycamel::ConcurrentQueue` could still, technically, be called an MPMC queue, in practice, it is not a feasible/fungible/compatible drop-in replacement for any other (true) MPMC queue benchmarked here.
-Whereas all the other MPMC queues are perfectly fungible compatible drop-in replacements for another, including pseudo-MPMC `moodycamel::ConcurrentQueue` too.
+`moodycamel::ConcurrentQueue` is not a feasible/fungible/compatible drop-in replacement for any other (true) MPMC queues benchmarked here.
+Whereas all the other MPMC queues are perfectly fungible compatible drop-in replacements for another, including `moodycamel::ConcurrentQueue` too.

-`moodycamel::ConcurrentQueue` probably aspired to combine the _global time order_ feature of MPMC queues with the _low-latency_ feature of SPSC queues.
-But ended up gaming MPMC throughput benchmarks while delivering neither the _global time order_ nor the _low-latency_.
-Thusly epitomizing ["_When a measure becomes a target, it ceases to be a good measure_"][20] better than anything else.

 ## Reading material
 Some books on the subject of multi-threaded programming I found quite instructive: